 Evaluate costs and fees, as each hard money lender is different.

-Every hard money lender offers a different rate, point and fee structure.
-Evaluate the total costs over your expected holding period, so it is easier to make a bottom line comparison.
+Every hard money lender offers a different rate, point, and fee structure.
+Because of this, evaluate the total costs over your expected holding period so it’s easier to make a bottom-line comparison.

 Understand how they determine loan amount.

 There are three methods that lenders use to determine how much they will lend:

 Here’s the quick lowdown on the different types of loan sizing:

 As Is – Some lenders base their loans on the existing value of the real estate, without accounting for the value creation that might occur from improvements that will be completed.
 This methodology generally results in a lower loan amount and more borrower equity requirement.

 LTC (Loan to Cost) – The amount of the loan is based on the total cost of the project, including the purchase price and the cost of any improvements to be performed.
 This is a more accurate measure for lenders to determine if an investment has the potential to be a success.
 If a lender is willing to lend at 90% LTC, this means that you will have a minimum of 10% cash equity invested in the project.

 ARV (After Repair Value) – Also known as the As Complete Value, this method estimates the property’s value after all upgrades, repairs or construction are complete.
 A lender using a percentage of ARV to calculate the loan amount will generally result in the highest loan amount for the borrower.